 Similar to red clover and soy isoflavones, ginseng has been shown to help reduce night sweats and hot flashes in menopausal women (8).
 One clinical trial also demonstrated that ginseng supplementation has a positive effect on sexual arousal and sexual function (17).

 You can get the positive effects of ginseng by sipping on ginseng tea.
-However, when taken as an herbal supplement it can interact with medications for blood pressure and diabetes, among others (8).
 Always consult your healthcare provider before starting a new supplement.

 Evening Primrose Oil for Menopause Aches and Pains

 Evening primrose oil is a popular alternative medicine for treating menopausal symptoms.
-Evening primrose oil contains important Omega-6 fatty acids that your body needs to function (18).
+Evening primrose oil contains important Omega-6 fatty acids that your body needs to function.

 These fatty acids also reduce inflammation, helping relieve aches and pains associated with menopause.
 This oil has been linked to some side effects, so short term use is recommended.
 Side effects may include headache, nausea, diarrhea, and more (18).